Addressing the Emerging Viral Hepatitis, HIV, and Opioid Use Disorder Epidemics in Rural Communities - HCV ECHO

 - Donald Hillebrand, MD - Planning Committee Member, Speaker’s bureau for AbbVie and Gilead

-- Mark Hillenbrand, LISW, RCSW - Planning Committee Member, Spouse is an employee at Vida Health (develops health information material for consumers)
+- Mark Hillenbrand, LISW, RCSW - Planning Committee Member and Speaker, Spouse is an employee at Vida Health (develops health information material for consumers)

 The information provided at this activity is for continuing education purposes only and is not meant to substitute for the independent medical judgment of a healthcare provider relative to diagnostic and treatment options of a specific patient’s medical condition.
 The content of each presentation does not necessarily reflect the views of Des Moines University.